Filipino styles and honorifics: President of the Philippines

-The President and Vice-President of the Philippines (Filipino: Ang Pangulo and Ang Pangalawang Pangulo; Spanish and colloquially: Presidente and Bise-Presidente) are addressed in English as "Your Excellency" and "Sir" or "Ma'am" thereafter, and are referred to each as "His/Her Excellency" or "Their Excellencies" when both are present.
-The President and Vice-President may also be informally addressed as "Mister/Madam President or Vice-President" in English and is sometimes informally referred to as Ang Mahál na Pangulo or Ang Mahál na Pangalawang Pangulo.
+The President and Vice-President of the Philippines (Filipino: Ang Pangulo o Presidente and Ang Pangalawang Pangulo o Bise-Presidente) are addressed in English as "Your Excellency" and "Sir" or "Ma'am" thereafter, and are referred to each as "His/Her Excellency" or "Their Excellencies" when both are present.
+The president and vice-president may also be informally addressed as "Mister/Madam President or Vice-President" in English and is sometimes informally referred to as Ang Mahál na Pangulo or Ang Mahál na Pangalawang Pangulo.
+Presently, noble titles are rarely used outside of the national honors system and as courtesy titles for Moro nobility.
+The only other common exception is the President of the Philippines, and all high-ranking government officials, who are referred to as "The Honorable".
+Former president Rodrigo Duterte dropped his title from official communications, pushing other government officials to follow suit.

-Awards and orders

-In modern era, royal titles are confined to highly formal contexts such as award-giving which they include the ranks or class of the Medal, like Rajah, Lakan and Datu.